mark-hobbs/mark-hobbs.github.io/_posts/2025-01-20-latent-space.md

 ---
 layout: post
 author: Mark Hobbs
-title: An introduction to autoencoders
+title: Optimisation in the latent space
 draft: True
 ---

-This post introduces autoencoders through a simple example.
-A key aim of this post is to motivate use cases in engineering.

-**Goal**: Train a VAE on a dataset of 2D shapes (e.g., circles, triangles, squares, stars) and use the latent space to interpolate between shapes.

-**Visualisation**: Visualise how shapes smoothly transition and change across the latent space.
+This post introduces the concept of a latent space and highlights its utility in design problems through an optimisation example.
+A latent space is a low-dimensional representation of high-dimensional data, where similar items are positioned close together.
+Recent advances such as variational autoencoders (VAEs) and diffusion models have enabled the learning of very expressive low-dimensional representations of complex design spaces.
+By shifting optimisation to the latent space, as opposed to optimising the high-dimensional design representation, optimal designs can be identified much more efficiently.

 ## Motivation

 Two major factors that limit our ability to do engineering better are: (1) the computational expense of numerical simulations, and (2) our ability to concisely quantify how different shapes (or designs) are related (our ability to smoothly interpolate between different designs).

-Optimisation methods rely on our ability to parameterise the problem but not every shape is well-suited to being parametrised.
+Optimisation methods rely on our ability to parameterise the problem but not every design is well-suited to being parametrised.
 Geometries are typically represented by meshes with thousands to millions of elements.

 Imagine if we wanted to find a design that maximises heat dispersion...
 A simple metric for determining the heat dispersion potential of a given design is the ratio of the surface area to volume.
 Shapes with a high surface area to volume ratio tend to dissipate or exchange energy with their surrounding more effectively that shapes with a low surface area to volume ratio.

 Autoencoders provide a powerful tool for finding low-dimensional representations of high-dimensional data.

 By shifting optimisation to the latent space, as opposed to optimising the high-dimensional design representation, optimal designs can be identified much more efficiently.

+## Latent space

+Latent spaces provide several key advantages in engineering design.
+They capture the underlying structure and patterns within data, allowing designers to work with meaningful parameters rather than raw features.
+This enables more intuitive exploration and manipulation of designs, where small changes in the latent space can produce coherent variations in the output.

+The mathematical foundation of latent spaces involves dimension reduction techniques that transform complex data into a condensed representation while preserving essential relationships.
+When properly trained, these models can generate new, valid designs by sampling or navigating through the latent space.
+Additionally, latent spaces often exhibit interpolation properties, where moving from one point to another creates a smooth transition between corresponding designs.

+In optimisation workflows, latent spaces dramatically reduce the search dimensionality.
+Consider a structural design problem with thousands of potential variables - directly optimising this would be computationally prohibitive.
+By mapping the problem to a latent space with perhaps just tens of dimensions, optimisation algorithms can operate far more efficiently while still exploring the meaningful variation in the design space.

+## Example problem

+**Goal**: Train a VAE on a dataset of 2D shapes (e.g., circles, triangles, squares, stars) and use the latent space to interpolate between shapes.

+**Visualisation**: Visualise how shapes smoothly transition and change across the latent space.

 ## Autoencoders